evelynkay/evelynkay.github.io/_pages/about.md

 excerpt:
 ---

-"My name is Evelyn Higbee
+My name is Evelyn Higbee
 I'm a student at Richland High School using Github to create a profile.
 Skills include team work, problem solving, determination, and technical experience.
 Career goals include working in stem, and working in a team.